Director Public Prosecutions

 -The section is working towards achieving the following goals and objectives:

-That all are equal before the law and this in turn would promote co-operation between the civil society and law enforcement agencies, which would facilitate disposal of cases and promotion of peace and stability.
+-To reduce the backlog of Civil cases pending in the High Court and Subordinate Courts.
+Reduction of backlog means cases proceed to finality and this creates a positive public perception.-That all are equal before the law and this in turn would promote co-operation between the civil society and law enforcement agencies, which would facilitate disposal of cases and promotion of peace and stability.

 -To provide speedy and well researched legal advise to the government Ministries so that government officials act within the confines of law.